This story has been updated. It was originally published on November 11, 2018.

 Bear in mind that recipients can usually look at one of your aliases and use it to figure out your main email address.
 So in situations where anonymity is critical, you might need to set up a whole new account.

 Still, if hiding your identity doesn’t matter as much, aliases are much easier to configure than whole new accounts.
-Here’s how to set them up in Gmail, Outlook, and Apple Mail.
+Let’s go over how to set them up in Gmail, Outlook, and Apple Mail.

-To set up a filter, head to your Gmail settings: Open the web portal, click the cog icon in the top-right corner, and pick Settings.
-Choose Filters and blocked addresses > Create a new filter, enter your chosen alias in the To field, and hit Create filter.
+To set up a filter, head to your Gmail settings: Open the web portal, click the cog icon in the top right corner, and pick See all settings.
+Choose Filters and Blocked Addresses, Create a new filter, enter your chosen alias in the To field, and hit Create filter.
 Use the next dialog to decide what should happen to messages sent to this address—you can add labels, flag them with stars, mark emails as important, mark them as read, or instantly archive messages, among other options.
 Finally, click Create filter.

 Giving out aliases is easy, but if you want to send Gmail messages from these addresses, you’ll have to tweak the settings once more.
-Open Settings > Accounts and Import, scroll down to Send mail as, and click Add another email address.
+Open Settings, go to Accounts, find Send mail as, and click Add another email address.
 Then type out the email address, tick the Treat as an alias box, and click Next Step.
 From now on, whenever you compose an email, you’ll be able to select your alias in the From field.

 With Microsoft’s free webmail service, you can still make up variations on your full address using those plus symbols, but periods won’t work the way they do in Gmail.
-For example, to go back to John Smith, you can use aliases such as firstname.lastname@example.org and email@example.com, but you can’t rely on john.smith.
+For example, you can use aliases such as “email@example.com” and “firstname.lastname@example.org,” but you can’t rely on “john.smith.”
 Again, you don’t have to specifically create these aliases—just hand them out, and they’ll work automatically.

-To set up a filter for your tweaked email addresses, click the cog icon on the top right, followed by View all Outlook settings.
-Under the Email tab, click Rules > Add new rule.
-Name your potential filter, select To and your email alias as the condition, and then decide on the action to take.
-For instance, you might tell Outlook to immediately delete alias-addressed messages, move or copy them to certain folders, delete them, mark them as read, label them as spam, categorize them, forward them to another email address, and so on.
+To set up a filter for your tweaked email addresses, click File, then Manage Rules & Alerts.
+From the Email Rules tab, choose New Rule.
+To name your potential filter, select To and your email alias as the condition, and then decide on the action to take.
+For instance, you might tell Outlook to immediately delete alias-addressed messages, move or copy them to certain folders, mark them as read, label them as spam, categorize them, forward them to another email address, and so on.
 Click Add another action to process the incoming message in multiple ways, or Add an exception to exclude certain messages from the filter.
-When you’re happy with the actions that an alias-addressed email will receive, click Save.
+When you’re happy with the actions that an alias-addressed email will receive, click Finish.

 Unlike with Gmail, you won’t be able to send messages from these variations on your original email address.
 However, Outlook does let you add a completely new @outlook.com address inside your primary account.
-If your requested address is available, you get to manage both firstname.lastname@example.org and email@example.com from the same account—messages addressed to both will arrive at the same inbox, and you can send messages from both as well.
+If your requested address is available, you’ll get to manage both “email@example.com” and “firstname.lastname@example.org” from the same account—messages addressed to both will arrive at the same inbox, and you can send messages from both as well.
 So if you want to use aliases to achieve anonymity, Microsoft’s email service has an edge over Gmail in this department.

 You can filter incoming messages sent to these aliases the same way you filter those sent to DIY aliases made with plus signs.
 To actually send emails from your added addresses, just click From when you’re composing a message and select whichever moniker you prefer.

 Let’s start with those plus-sign aliases.
-To filter messages sent to those addresses, head to iCloud Mail’s web portal, click the cog icon on the bottom left, and choose Rules > Add a Rule.
+To filter messages sent to those addresses, head to iCloud Mail’s web portal, click the cog icon in the sidebar, and choose Rules > Add a Rule.
 Enter your alias in the top field, change the label to is address to via the drop-down menu, and decide what you want to do with the message: You can send it to a folder, forward it, mark it as read, and more.

 Those DIY aliases are easy to set up, but you can’t send messages from them.
 For that, you can create a brand-new alias—a different email address managed from your original account—and send messages from it.
-First, click the cog icon followed by Preferences.
-From the Accounts tab, choose Add an alias and enter your chosen address.
+First, click the cog icon, followed by Preferences.
+From the Accounts tab, choose Edit Email Addresses, then Add an alias, and enter your chosen address.
 If it’s available, it’s yours.
 Finally, you can tell Mail to apply a label to any messages that arrive at this address.